-Once a home visitation plan is established with a family, the Visit Planning & Reporting Form is used to prepare for and report on each visit.
+Once a home visitation plan is established with a family, the Visit Planning and Visit Reporting Forms are used to prepare for and report on each visit.
 Every 6 months a parent is in the home visitation program, TRHV strongly recommends that a reassessment be completed.